Ledringhem: Transportation

 There is a bus stop, for pupils to go to collège in Wormhout, or the high school in Hazebrouck, or to go to Wormhout.

 The nearest railway stations are in Arnèke and Esquelbecq, for transport to Dunkirk or Hazebrouck and Lille Flandres.

 Accommodations

-There is a municipal school (Ecole "Les boutons d'Or – Butter Bloeme") in Ledringhem, a multi-sport stadium and a feasting hall (salle des fêtes).
+There is a municipal school (Ecole "Les boutons d'Or – Butter Bloeme") in Ledringhem.
+The building dates 1857.
+The French name "Les boutons d'Or" (golden buttons) may refer to the golden coins making up the Ledringhem's treasure (discovered in 1852).

+There is also a multi-sport stadium and a feasting hall (salle des fêtes).

 There is le Trou Flamand estaminet (Flemish-style café-restaurant) which is also a general store situated on the main square and the inn Auberge Du Kok-smid situated along route de Wormhout.

 Economy

 The village main resources are agriculture productions.
 These include cereals (wheat, barley, oat), flax, fodder (mangel) and sugar beets, potatoes, horticulture and cattle raising (cows, pigs, fowls, ...).

 There are a few other businesses and also a general practitioner.